 Working Lands Program

-The Working Lands Program is the Department's largest and most popular program.
-The WLP provides a multi-year rental and access payment for maintaining conservation practices, habitat features, and management activities that have a positive impact on wildlife habitat on active agricultural lands.
+The Working Lands Program provides multi-year rental and access payments to private landowners for maintaining and improving wildlife habitat, and implementing management activities that have a positive impact on wildlife habitat on active agricultural lands and working grasslands.

 General Program Guidelines

-- Payments vary based on habitat features and management activities.
+Payments vary based on land use, habitat features and management activities.

-- Landowner may also receive cost-share and increased access payments for implementing new conservation practices or developing new habitat.
+Landowners may also receive cost-share and increased payments for implementing new conservation practices or developing new habitat.